oddballteam/rails_challenge/README.md

 ## Submitting your completed homework

 To submit your homework, zip up the contents of your git repo in a .zip file.
-Please remove the .git directory, and anything else that might identify you.
+Please remove the .git directory `node_modules` directory, and anything else that might identify you.
 If you want to include any comments with your submission, add them to the COMMENTS file.
 If there's anything important for us to know about how to run your code, please include that information in the COMMENTS file.
 Feel free to include any other information relevant to your submission in the COMMENTS as well.
 Then email the person who sent you the challenge with that zip file.
+If it is too large to be sent via email, please send a link to google drive/dropbox/box.com.

 ## Evaluation process